-After you’ve agreed on the top level draft OKRs, they should be shared with the broader organisation.
-Ask the remainder of the organisation to create their own OKRs in a way that aligns and cascades down from their senior line managers (see the cascading OKR structure image above).
+After you’ve agreed on the top-level draft OKRs, they should be shared with the broader organization.
+Ask the remainder of the organization to create their own OKRs in a way that aligns and cascades down from their senior line managers (see the cascading OKR structure image above).

 5. Align OKRs on a horizontal level